Sign in

 • Industrial uses: Some industrial uses include electric control cabinets, vending machines, and industrial freezers.

-As much as this metal type is in high demand, there are some cases where it is not suitable for use because the coating may disintegrate early and cause a failure in the system.
-Some of such cases include:
+Despite its high demand, there are some cases where Galvalume is not suitable for use because the coating may disintegrate early, causing a system failure.
+Some such cases include:

-• Coastal environments: Galvalume&#;s coating can&#;t withstand coastal conditions.
-When sodium chloride (salt) comes into contact with Galvalume in large amounts, it destroys its coating and disintegrates the wall or roof system.
-This will, in turn, shorten its lifespan.
-That is why experts recommend that individuals with properties in proximity to the coast use an engineered aluminum roof system.
-Aluminum is a better metal option for coastal areas because it can withstand saltwater for a much longer period without corroding.
+• Coastal environments: Galvalume’s coating can't withstand coastal conditions.
+When sodium chloride (salt) comes into contact with Galvalume in large amounts, it destroys its coating and disintegrates the wall or roof system, shortening its lifespan.
+Experts recommend using an engineered aluminum roof system in coastal areas as it can withstand saltwater for a much longer period without corroding.

 • Animal sheds/shelters: Using Galvalume metal on animal shelters is not advisable.
-When animals pass out waste, the waste disintegrates after some time into ammonia gas, which starts a reaction with the Galvalume coating.
-This reaction causes the coating to break down, and when this happens, the metal degradation occurs.
+When animals pass out waste, the waste disintegrates into ammonia gas, which reacts with the Galvalume coating, causing it to break down and the metal to degrade.

-Although experts do not recommend this metal type for buildings housing animals, some farmers use it on contemporary chicken shelters that they build with a vapor barrier.
-The vapor barrier is usually between the roof and the chicken area for sufficient ventilation.
+Although experts do not recommend this metal type for buildings housing animals, some farmers use it on contemporary chicken shelters built with a vapor barrier.
+The barrier is usually between the roof and the chicken area for sufficient ventilation.

 Advantages of Galvalume Metal

-• Superior corrosion resistance: Galvalume&#;s resistance to corrosion is two to four times that of galvanized steel.
-This is due to the combination of the best qualities of zinc and aluminum, which offers double protection.
-When zinc fades, the aluminum will create a thick aluminum oxide layer, which will contain further corrosion of the base metal.
-According to research, Galvalume metal roofing can stay up to 50 years and more without being corroded.
+• Superior corrosion resistance: Galvalume’s resistance to corrosion is two to four times that of galvanized steel due to the combined protection qualities of zinc and aluminum.
+When zinc fades, the aluminum creates a thick oxide layer that contains further corrosion of the base metal.
+Research indicates that Galvalume metal roofing can last up to 50 years or more without corroding.

-• Aesthetically pleasing: Galvalume has a silver-white color with a smooth surface that gives it a visual appeal.
-Unlike galvanized steel, it has more uniform spangles.
-It is a significant reason why more people prefer to use it for their buildings.
+• Aesthetically pleasing: Galvalume has a silver-white color with a smooth surface that gives it visual appeal.
+Unlike galvanized steel, it has more uniform spangles, making it a preferred choice for many buildings.

-• Heat resistance and reflectivity: This type of steel has good heat resistance and can endure temperatures as high as 315°C for a lengthy period without losing or changing its color.
-In addition, it has a heat reflectivity that is two times that of galvanized steel.
-These properties make it the ideal choice for roofing.
+• Heat resistance and reflectivity: This steel type has good heat resistance and can endure temperatures as high as 315°C for a significant period without losing its color.
+It also has double the heat reflectivity of galvanized steel, making it ideal for roofing.

-• Good adhesion: Galvalume doesn&#;t need weathering or pretreatment before you can paint it directly.
-Because of its good adhesion, you can paint it directly.
-It is commonly used for color-coated steel as the base metal.
+• Good adhesion: Galvalume doesn’t need weathering or pretreatment before painting.
+Its good adhesion makes it a common choice for color-coated steel as the base metal.

 Disadvantages of Galvalume Metal

-• High cost: Galvalume&#;s high cost is a major disadvantage.
-It is a more expensive roofing material than galvanized steel.
-The use of high-quality materials and the technical coating process are factors in this cost difference.
-So, this metal is not for property owners on a budget.
+• High cost: Galvalume is more expensive than galvanized steel due to the use of high-quality materials and the technical coating process.
+This makes it less suitable for property owners on a budget.

 • Weak protection against acidic environments: Although Galvalume does well in most conditions, it has a low tolerance for acidic ones.
-Exposing it to compounds like industrial emissions or acidic rain will only hasten the process of corrosion, causing the coating to wear off quickly.
-Therefore, it is not an ideal selection for areas with high acid concentrations.
+Exposure to compounds like industrial emissions or acidic rain accelerates corrosion, causing the coating to wear off quickly.

-• Lack of color variety: Although some people find Galvalume metal aesthetically pleasing, its lack of color variety puts it at a disadvantage.
-Unlike roofing materials like clay tiles and asphalt shingles, it usually comes in a limited spectrum of colors.
-This limitation makes deciding on a Galvalume roof tough for people who prefer specific colors for their roofs.
+• Lack of color variety: While some people find Galvalume metal aesthetically pleasing, its limited color variety is a drawback compared to roofing materials like clay tiles and asphalt shingles.

-• Fast deterioration: When one point on a galvalume steel roof corrodes, it only takes a short time to spread to other parts of the roof until the whole roof is affected.
-This isn&#;t the same for galvanized roofs.
-When a part of a galvanized roof corrodes, it doesn&#;t spread out.
+• Fast deterioration: When one point on a Galvalume steel roof corrodes, it quickly spreads to other parts until the entire roof is affected.
+This is not the case for galvanized roofs, where corrosion does not spread as rapidly.

 Conclusion

-Galvalume steel metal is quite the &#;celebrity&#; in the roofing industry.
-It has several benefits, including high resistance to corrosion, warranty, and good adhesion.
-Like other metals, it has its downsides, too.
+Galvalume steel metal is quite popular in the roofing industry, offering several benefits, including high resistance to corrosion, warranty, and good adhesion.
+However, like other metals, it has its downsides.
 Your priorities, budget, and environment will determine if this metal type is a good choice for you.
-We also suggest that you seek a professional roofing contractor&#;s guidance.
+We also suggest seeking guidance from a professional roofing contractor.

 Frequently Asked Questions